holuspokus/homebridge-pioneer-avr-2025/README.md

    npm install -g homebridge
    ```

 2. **Update your configuration file:** Use the example below or check `sample-config.json` in this repository for a sample.
-Create or edit the `config.json` file in the Homebridge directory (typically `~/.homebridge/`) with the appropriate configuration for your Pioneer AVR.
+Create or edit the `config.json` file in the Homebridge directory (typically `~/.homebridge/` or `/var/lib/homebridge/`) with the appropriate configuration for your Pioneer AVR.

 3. **Install **homebridge-pioneer-avr-2025**:**
    ```bash